vd89/interview-prepration/simple-poker-hand/README.md

+# Question 1: Simple Poker Hand Evaluator

 ## 🎯 Problem Statement
 Build a poker hand evaluator that can determine the rank of a 5-card poker hand and compare hands to determine winners.

-## 📋 Requirements
+## 📋 Core Requirements

-### Core Functions to Implement:
+### Step 1: Create the Deck
-1. **Create Deck** - Generate a standard 52-card deck
+- Write a function to generate a standard 52-card deck
+- Use string encoding: "AS" = Ace of Spades, "KH" = King of Hearts, etc.
+- Suits: S, H, D, C | Values: A, 2-9, T(10), J, Q, K

+### Step 2: Deal Cards
-2. **Deal Cards** - Deal 5 cards from the deck
+- Write a function to deal 5 cards from the deck
-3. **Evaluate Hand** - Determine the poker hand rank
-4. **Compare Hands** - Determine winner between two hands
+- Should remove dealt cards from the deck
+- Handle edge cases (not enough cards)

-### Hand Rankings (Highest to Lowest):
+### Step 3: Evaluate Hand Rank
+Write a function that identifies these poker hands (highest to lowest):
 1. **Straight Flush** - 5 consecutive cards of same suit
 2. **Four of a Kind** - 4 cards of same rank
 3. **Full House** - 3 of a kind + pair
 4. **Flush** - 5 cards of same suit
-5. **Straight** - 5 consecutive cards
+5. **Straight** - 5 consecutive cards (A-2-3-4-5 is valid)
 6. **Three of a Kind** - 3 cards of same rank
 7. **Two Pair** - 2 pairs of different ranks
 8. **Pair** - 2 cards of same rank
 9. **High Card** - No other combination

-## 🎯 Follow-up Questions & Extensions
+### Step 4: Compare Hands
+- Write a function to compare two 5-card hands
+- Return winner ("hand1", "hand2", or "tie")
+- Handle tie-breaking within same hand ranks

+## 🏆 Bonus Challenges

-### Tie Breaking:
+### Challenge 1: Advanced Tie Breaking
+- Implement detailed tie-breaking rules for each hand type
+- Handle kickers (remaining cards) properly
-- How do you handle ties when comparing hands of the same rank?
+- Support comparing multiple hands simultaneously
-- What about community cards (Texas Hold'em style)?

-### Advanced Features:
+### Challenge 2: Wild Cards
-- Support for wild cards (jokers)
+- Add support for jokers as wild cards
+- Modify hand evaluation to find best possible hand with wilds

+### Challenge 3: Different Poker Variants
+- Texas Hold'em (7 cards, pick best 5)
+- Omaha (4 hole cards + 5 community cards)
-- Different poker variants (Omaha, Seven-card stud)
+- Seven-card stud evaluation
-- Tournament scoring systems
-- Probability calculations for drawing certain hands

-### Performance Optimizations:
+### Challenge 4: Statistics & Probability
+- Calculate probability of getting each hand type
-- Memoization for hand evaluations
+- Generate hand strength percentages
-- Optimized comparison algorithms
-- Batch processing multiple hands

-## 🔍 Key Concepts Tested
+- Implement "outs" calculation (cards that improve hand)

+## 🤔 Interview Discussion Points
+- How would you optimize for speed vs memory?
+- How to handle different deck sizes or card values?
-- **Data Structures**: Arrays, objects, sets for card representation
+- What data structures work best for card representation?
-- **Algorithms**: Sorting, counting, pattern matching
-- **Logic**: Complex conditional statements and comparisons
-- **Error Handling**: Input validation and edge cases
-- **Object-Oriented Design**: Class structure and method organization
+- How would you extend this for tournament play?